mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/python-primer-101-chapter-4.md

 information to actually start making useful scripts.
 I still haven't told you about loops or conditionals, so the really awesome stuff will have to wait until Chapter 5, though.
-We're going to write a script which uses some Python functions and a few RhinoScript methods.
+We're going to write a script which uses some Python functions and a few RhinoScriptSyntax methods.
 Our objective for today is to write a script that applies a custom name to selected objects.
 First, I'll show you the script, then we'll analyze it line by line:]{.content}